 Michael Marzolla for his father, Lt.
 Anthony Mario Marzolla USCG, USS Cambria

-Cambria 92k Cambria (APA-36) at anchor, date and location unknown.
+Cambria 92k USS Cambria (APA-36) at anchor, date and location unknown.
 Her camouflage is Measure 32 Design 3D.

 US Navy photo.